3 years full-time (plus optional placement year)

 You will be supported with a bursary for instrumental or vocal lessons; this will be increased if you choose to present a final recital in Year 3.
-Individual tuition is also supported by a range of performance classes ranging from masterclasses with leading concert artists to sessions on the Alexander technique and developing entrepreneurial skills, as well as workshops with non-Western, folk and jazz musicians.
+Individual tuition is also supported by a range of performance classes ranging from masterclasses with leading concert artists on various aspects of instrumental and vocal techniques to sessions on the Alexander technique and developing entrepreneurial skills, as well as workshops with non-Western, folk and jazz musicians.

 As part of the Making Music, Studying Music module, you'll take part in the first-year Practical Project.
 This will take up the majority of your first term and involves the preparation and public performance of a music theatre work or small opera.
 The project involves around 50 hours of rehearsals, lectures, workshops and tutorials and includes classes on writing and research skills.